Estonia announces snap military exercise, will put razor wire along Russian border | Law-Order

 - Country:

-The Estonian government summoned 1,700 reserve soldiers on Wednesday for an unannounced exercise which will include installing a razor wire barrier along 40 kilometres of its border with Russia, as the migration crisis in nearby Belarus intensifies.
+The Estonian government summoned 1,700 reserve soldiers on Wednesday for an unannounced exercise which will include installing a razor-wire barrier along 40 km of its border with Russia, as the migration crisis in nearby Belarus intensifies.

-The European Union has accused Belarus of encouraging migrants from Middle East and Africa to come to its territory and pushing thousands of them to cross into EU and NATO members Poland, Lithuania and Latvia in retaliation for sanctions already imposed on Minsk.
-Belarus has denied this.
+The EU has accused Belarus of flying in thousands of migrants from the Middle East and Africa and pushing them to cross into EU and NATO members Poland, Lithuania, and Latvia in retaliation for sanctions already imposed on Minsk.
+Belarus has denied deliberately fomenting the crisis.
+The EU neighbors of Belarus, which is a close Russian ally, have warned that the crisis could lead to a military clash, and have declared states of emergency and deployed military forces near their borders.

+Estonia has a similar geopolitical history to Lithuania and Latvia, although it has no border with Belarus.
+The snap exercise is scheduled to last until Nov.
+25 and was called to test the rapid response of the national chain of command, the Estonian government said.

+The reserve soldiers will help install 40 km of razor wire in places along the Russian border, where risks of illegal crossings are highest, Estonian police and border guard said in a statement.
+"What is happening in Poland, Lithuania and Latvia also require the strengthening of the border infrastructure in Estonia," said Chief of Police and Border Guard Elmar Vaher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)